scalan/scalan/README.md

 Scalan uses a variant of [cake pattern](http://www.cakesolutions.net/teamblogs/2011/12/19/cake-pattern-in-depth) for code organization.
 Namely, it is composed of a set of traits such as `Base`, `Elems`, etc. which define a component API (and helper methods using this API).
 Each component has two implementations `ComponentNameSeq` and `ComponentNameExp` which are used in sequential and staged mode respectively.
 There is a trait combining all components called `Scalan`, and corresponding `ScalanSeq` and `ScalanExp` traits.
 These traits are used as self-types for the components and their implementations, which allows each component to depend on all others.
 There are also `ScalanCtxSeq` and `ScalanCtxExp` which extend `ScalanSeq` and `ScalanExp` with implementations.

-`community-edition` subproject adds more components.
+`scalan-library` subproject adds more components.
 Their combination with `Scalan` is called `ScalanCommunity` (also with `Seq` and `Exp` versions).
 It also defines some DSLs which work the same as components, and `ScalanCommunityDsl` combines `ScalanCommunity` and all DSLs.

 Important types to understand are:

 * `Element[A]` is a reified type representation.
 For all legal Scalan types `Rep[A]` an `Element[A]` instance exists and should be available implicitly.
 * `Exp[A]` is `Rep[A]` in staged mode.
 As said above, it represents a staged value (i.e. a value in generated code) of type `A` or, more strictly speaking, an identifier of such a value.